 Business Reality 4: Efficient CAPEX Management is Critical

-- Capex requirements very dependent on business mix (OSP, bulk and cylinder) and demand for gases
+- Capex requirements very dependent on the business mix (OSP, bulk and cylinder) and demand for gases

-–Successfully reduced (from high level in late 1990s), current level now on low side and will need to increase
+–Successfully reduced (from a high level in the late 1990s), current level now on the low side and will need to increase

 –The industrial gases business remains a capital-intensive business – thus creating barriers to entry for other companies.

 Business Reality 5: Most Profitable Markets Where 1-2 Gas Companies Dominate

 - Industrial gases remain moderately profitable (13%-18% EBIT margin – Average 15% of sales)

 –Most profitable markets are the existing domestic markets for each player or one where 1-2 gas companies dominate

 –Constant overheads reduction, supply chain efficiencies are still possible.

 Business Reality 6: Consolidation on Regional and Local Level